utsav0/daily-dev-tips/src/pages/posts/streaming-desktop-sound-and-microphone-on-mac-with-streamlabs.md

 ## Allowing the desktop sound as output in Streamlabs

-Now, we need to change Streamlabs to allow the audio to be output correctly.
+We need to change Streamlabs to allow the audio to be output correctly.

 Open up Streamlabs and visit the settings menu.